Boty22/DeepReinforcementLearning-DQN-StarCraft2/README.md

 The most important blocks are Observe and Act.
 In observe we have two options: the first is to use the RGB input as in Atari, and the second the feature layers.
 In this project I’m using feature layers.
 The knowledge of the variables and their semantics ( the meaning of each layer in a tensor) is crucial for debugging purposes.
 The Act block will allow allow the agent to a selected action.
 The third step was providing reinforcement learning algorithms to the bots.
 In this case I trained a dqn.

-# StartCraft II Reinforcement Learning Examples
+# ORIGINAL README.MD StartCraft II Reinforcement Learning Examples

 This example program was built on
 - pysc2 (Deepmind) [https://github.com/deepmind/pysc2]